emodeen/map-search/README.md

 Map-search
 ==========

-MapFile is a program that finds the largest area in a graph.
+Map-search is a Java program that finds the largest area in a graph.

 Running the program: